artemave/workspace-diagnostics.nvim/README.md

 </p>

 <p align="center">
-    Populates project-wide lsp diagnostcs, regardless of what files are opened.
-[This post](https://artem.rocks/posts/workspace_diagnostics_nvim) goes into details of lsp diagnostics and how this plugin works.
+    Populates project-wide lsp diagnostcs, regardless of what files are opened. <a href="https://artem.rocks/posts/workspace_diagnostics_nvim">This post</a> goes into details of lsp diagnostics and how this plugin works.
 </p>

 <details>